 Staffordshire Police are not currently accepting transferee applications.

-Application for Police Community Support Officers (PCSO) is now closed.
+Applications for Police Community Support Officers (PCSO) are not currently being accepted

 You don’t have to be a police officer to work for Staffordshire police.
 Roughly 30 per cent of our workforce provide support services to front-line officers and the public.